anttisalonen/progbook/rst/intro.rst

 I do believe that almost anyone who is able to finish high school without significant struggles can learn how to develop software.
 It's not magic.
 It does require persistence though; you need to be able to put effort to the book, and it'll take time.
 I believe someone with the capability to work on the book full time, enough perseverance and help where needed, should be able to finish the book including all the exercises in a matter of months.

 It's probably very helpful to have a tutor or someone who's familiar with software development to answer your questions.
 Use the Internet to your advantage; there are literally thousands of techies online waiting to share their knowledge and answer newbies' questions.
-Try Stack Overflow, the learnprogramming reddit, Github, or various IRC channels, e.g. those dedicated to specific programming languages.
+Try Stack Overflow, the learnprogramming subreddit, GitHub, or various IRC channels, e.g. those dedicated to specific programming languages.

 You must be able to find information online.
 For example, notice how I used the term "IRC channels"?
 If you ever do feel the need to ask a question and decide to investigate the IRC bit further, you need to use the Internet to a) find out what IRC is, b) find out what IRC channels there are e.g. for a programming language you're having trouble with, c) how to connect to such a channel and ask your question.
 This book won't have that information.